RandomReaper/pim-vhdl/README.md

 Synchronous entities are expected to behave the same when there is no reset, or when there is an asynchronous reset.

-Entities with a synchronous reset will be generated using a script.
-This script will be written when there is some need for it, the script will do something like:
+Hardware requiring synchronous reset will use a script for converting asynchronous reset to synchronous.
+This script will be written when there is some need for it, and will do something like:

 ```diff
 --- async.vhd